ShishirKumar93/feature_importance/README.md

 5. Drop Column Importance
 6. Shap Importance

-We then initiate a discussion on the efficiency of these techniques and explore methods to enhance our understanding.
+I have also explored methods that help compare performance of these techniques and develop a better understanding of feature importance in general:

 1. Comparing feature importance techniques - Top N feature loss
 2. Automatic Feature Selection